 You should switch off the car radio for a while when the car is running since it places a strain on the power output of the car.
 If the alternator picks up and starts to function, it may also show that there is no problem with the audio system.
 In such a situation, the alternator needs to be replaced.

 The fuse should be checked and changed if there is any problem.
 Sometimes the fuse may be around the dashboard area while in other cases it may be located behind the radio.

-Q: Why my head unit has power but there is no sound from the speakers?
+#Q4: Why does my head unit have power but there is no sound from the speakers?